December is fast approaching - Don’t miss the deadline - Your federal loan(s) could be forgiven! Learn More

-Unfortunately, situations like the current pandemic present an opportunity for cyber criminals and other bad actors to take advantage of public concerns.
+Unfortunately, situations like the recent pandemic and the potential student loan forgiveness program present an opportunity for cyber criminals and other bad actors to take advantage of public concerns.
 Be aware of potential scammers attempting to impersonate or "spoof" authorities such as government or public health officials or agencies.
 Always exercise caution before engaging with someone seeking information from you.

-A new wave of scammers is targeting federal student and parent loan borrowers with a variety of promises for borrowers and convincing people to pay them for information that is free.
-VSAC is teaming with Attorney General T.J.
-Donovan to ensure that no Vermont borrowers fall prey to these scams.
+A new wave of scammers is targeting federal student and parent loan borrowers with a variety of promises for borrowers and convincing people to pay them for information or help that is free.
+VSAC is teaming with Vermont's Attorney General to ensure that no Vermont borrowers fall prey to these scams.

 - Never pay a fee for help.